 Aim of the agreement

 The aim of this agreement is to handle undesirable behaviour by stopping and preventing it and – where it is still occurring – recognising, acknowledging and tackling it.

-This agreement is intended for everyone working in the workplace in the performing arts and/or audiovisual media sectors – including film and television, art education and all museums.
+This agreement is intended for everyone working in the workplace in the Dutch cultural and creative sector.

 These sectors are characterised by a number of risk-aggravating factors, such as the fact that physical contact may be inherent to the work and the fact that work on set often carries on until late into the evening.
 There is also a significant amount of competition on the labour market and people are dependent on a small group of decision-makers if they are to gain employment.

 In such circumstances, it isn’t just easy for undesirable behaviour to occur, but also for it to remain undiscussed and undisputed.

 As a sector organisation and affiliated organisations, companies and professionals, we want to stop undesirable behaviour and make it a point for discussion.
 This is why we have drawn up this agreement.
 In this agreement, we state how we are going to handle undesirable behaviour and what we ourselves are doing, and what we expect from people in the workplace in this regard.

 We are calling on other organisations, companies and professionals working in our sector, one of our sectors or in adjacent sectors to enter into this agreement.
 The effectiveness of the agreement will be regularly tested and amended if necessary based on experience.

 Who is the agreement for?

 This agreement isn’t just intended for those people working for our organisation/company, but also for third parties who find themselves/may find themselves in the workplace of the organisation/company.